 The Facilities & Food at Anantara Tangalle

-On the way to our villa, Kanishka gave us an overview of all the different facilities and activities Anantara Peace Haven Tangalle offers: tennis court, badminton court, fitness center, 2 swimming pools, kids club, spa, surf lessons, yoga classes, beach cabanas, just to name a few!
+Anantara Peace Haven Tangalle offers a tennis court, badminton court, fitness center, 2 swimming pools, small kids club, spa, surf lessons, yoga classes, beach cabanas, just to name a few!

-The main 25 metre infinity pool offers in-water lounge chairs, a poolside mojito cart and pool bar so you always have a drink in hand; the pool cascades down into a shallower, smaller pool that is also surrounded by lounge chairs.
-You will never ever have to fight someone for a pool chair at Anantara, of that I am certain.
+The main 25-metre infinity pool offers in-water lounge chairs in the shallow wading section (perfect for children – only about 24 cm deep), and pool bar & restaurant for the grown-ups so you always have a drink in hand; the pool cascades down into a shallower, smaller pool that is also surrounded by lounge chairs.

-The beach is just steps away from the pool and is a stunning rocky bay – it is, however, not always swimmable due to strong currents.
+The beach at Anantara Tangalle is just steps away from the pool and is a stunning rocky bay – it is, however, not always swimmable due to strong currents.
 The best time to visit if your heart is set on swimming in the ocean is from December to April.

-Anantara Peace Haven Tangalle also houses 3 main restaurants: Il Mare (Italian), Journeys (International) and Verele (Teppanyaki).
+Anantara Peace Haven Tangalle also houses 3 main restaurants in addition to the poolside cafe: Il Mare (Italian), Journeys (International) and Verele (Teppanyaki).
 The food is, put simply, delectable.
 Even when we aren’t staying at Anantara we often frequent Il Mare for dinner and Journeys for the best breakfast buffet in Sri Lanka.

 Let me talk you through this magical breakfast buffet spread: Western classics including sausages (chicken and pork), baked beans, eggs, hash browns and 3 types of bacon; Sri Lankan dishes; cold cut platters; all the carbs you could ever need in this lifetime (including a pastry chef who walks around with a tray of freshly baked chocolate croissants); yoghurt, fresh fruit and cereal and a juice station.
 There’s even a gluten-free section!